CGurity/CGurity.github.io/content/pages/about/index.md

 - Technical research, I'm particularly interested in technical surveillance and censorship
 - Facilitating activities with a clear goal in mind and understanding the audience, I can develop and execute exercises to gather necessary information, ensure alignment, or enhance processes and dynamics within groups.

-If you are interested in connecting to discuss work opportunities, you can reach out to contact[at]cguerra.com
+If you are interested in connecting to discuss work opportunities, you can reach out to contact[at]cguerra.com, or scheduling a call directly [here](https://calendar.app.google/KWjW1Ng6bteZsBkX9).

 I have worked in global, regional and in-country projects and organizations, the biggest ones are: